Ride On (Maryland): Fares

-The Montgomery County Council elected to make all the buses free, eliminating all the fares starting on June 29, 2025.
+In 2025, the Montgomery County Council elected to make all the buses free, eliminating all the fares starting on June 29, 2025.

 Fleet

-Ride On has a fleet consisting of diesel, diesel-electric hybrid, CNG, and battery electric buses produced by Gillig Corporation, Nova Bus, Proterra, and Starcraft.
-Also, Ride On has a climate action plan to move to a zero-emissions fleet by 2035.
+Ride On has a fleet consisting of diesel, CNG, and battery electric buses produced by Gillig Corporation, Nova Bus, and Starcraft.
+Its operations are divided among three garages: Nicholson (Kensington), Silver Spring, and Gaithersburg.
+The agency has a climate action plan to transition to a completely zero–emissions fleet by 2035.
+A solar microgrid for battery electric buses was installed at the Silver Spring garage in 2022 and at the Gaithersburg garage in 2026.